darrenyaoyao/PicCollageInterview/minesweeper/README.md

 If there is no mine in the clicked index, the function will click 8 adjacent blocks.

 There are some unit tests for these two functions.

+### `Add a twist`

+Set a time limitation and increase mine number when time decrease.